pleiszenburg/zugbruecke/README.rst

 **CPython** implementation of Python.

-*About Wine: Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, MacOS and BSD.
+*About Wine, from winehq.org: Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, MacOS and BSD.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls